jonathan-poole/qs-admin-guide/docs/asset_management/apps/optimize_sheet_order_for_adoption.md

 ## Goal
 {:.no_toc}

+This page will help you, or the application owner, optimize the application sheet order using the sheet usage data.

-When an application is developed, the sheets are ordered in a logical flow (Ex: DAR methodology); the sheet optimization should not overoptimize the flow.
-This page will help you or the application owner optimize the application sheet order using the sheet usage data, and you must combine the usage data with the logical flow to make sure that the new sheet order will increase adoption rates and BI effectiveness.
+When an application is developed, the sheets are ordered in a logical flow (Ex: [DAR methodology](https://community.qlik.com/t5/Qlik-Design-Blog/DAR-methodology/ba-p/1466733), a methodology that was created for QlikView and it is also applicable for Qlik Sense).
+The sheet optimization should not overoptimize the flow.

+You must combine the usage data with the logical flow to make sure that the new sheet order will increase adoption rates and BI effectiveness.

+This activity should be fractionalized and you can do this for just a few applications once a quarter, otherwise it could turn in to an exhaustive activity.

 ## Table of Contents
 {:.no_toc}